bhaskarrai101/MQTT-Protocol_ESP32/README.md

 # MQTT-Protocol_ESP32
 code for pubsub client for ESP32 Arduino Ide

-#1.Installations
+# 1.Installations
-###1.Install Ardiuno ide
+### 1.Install Ardiuno ide
-###2.
-In Ardiuno Ide open file, then  goto preferences, then add https://dl.espressif.com/dl/package_esp32_index.json, http://arduino.esp8266.com/stable/package_esp8266com_index.json in Addition noards manager url, click ok.\
+### 2. In Ardiuno Ide open file, then  goto preferences, then add https://dl.espressif.com/dl/package_esp32_index.json,        http://arduino.esp8266.com/stable/package_esp8266com_index.json in Addition noards manager url, click ok.\
-###3.Goto Main menu and select tools, then goto Manage libraries install ESP32 by Espressif Systems“,PubSubClient lib.
+### 3.Goto Main menu and select tools, then goto Manage libraries install ESP32 by Espressif Systems“,PubSubClient lib.
-4.### Write the code given below.
+### 4. Write the code given below.
-Esp32 PubSubClient program

-#2.ERRORS
+# 2.ERRORS
-###1. if arduino put a error such as "Cannot open /dev/ttyUSB0:Permission denied" than you have to provide necessary permissionas follows:
+### 1. if arduino put a error such as "Cannot open /dev/ttyUSB0:Permission denied" than you have to provide necessary permissionas follows:
 	1. open cmd line type command---sudo su cd /
 					 cd dev
 					 chown username ttyUSB0
-###2. if arduino put error such as "No directory found name PubSubClient" than follow the steps:
+### 2. if arduino put error such as "No directory found name PubSubClient" than follow the steps:
 	1. Open Arduio ide
 	2. Goto sketch
 	3. Include Liberary
 	4. Manage Libraries
 	5. In Search type "PubSubClient"
 	6. Select one lib and press INSTALL
-3. if you are unable to upload the code than press the EN botton on ESP32 while uploading the code
+### 3. if you are unable to upload the code than press the EN botton on ESP32 while uploading the code

-#3.
-Code for PubSubCLient
+# 3. Code for PubSubCLient

 ~ First, we will import the WiFi and PubSubClient libraries.
 The ESP8266WiFi library can connect ESP32 to Wi-Fi networks, and the PubSubClient library can connect ESP32 to the MQTT server to publish messages and subscribe to topics.
 #include <WiFi.h>